getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 ### Application Crashes

-By default, the Native SDK intercepts crash signals and unhandled exceptions and sends crash reports to Sentry.
-Depending on the [backend](#integrations), the crash report is sent as a conventional event, or as a native crash report file.
+By default, the Native SDK intercepts crash signals and unhandled exceptions to send crash reports to Sentry.
+Depending on the [backend](#integrations), the crash report can be sent as a conventional event or as a native crash report file.
 On Windows, Linux, and macOS, the default backends send binary Minidump files.
 Sentry processes them to extract stack traces and exception information into a readable crash report.

-For more information on and the limits that apply, see [What is a Minidump](/platforms/native/minidumps#what-is-a-minidump).
+For more information on Minidumps and the limits that apply, see [What is a Minidump](/platforms/native/minidumps#what-is-a-minidump).

 {% capture __alert_content -%}
-The size of Minidumps can vary greatly from a few kilobytes to many megabytes.
+The size of Minidumps can vary between a few kilobytes and many megabytes.
 Contributing factors are the number of threads, size of stack space, and the number of heap memory regions referenced from the stack.
-Sentry limits Minidump uploads to _100MB_ and rejects all larger files.
+Sentry limits Minidump uploads to _100MB_ and drops all larger requests.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Size Limits"